Part 2: "You Are Here"

 BEGINNERS: To gain your whereabouts you need a zenith, since it's easy to lose your bearings once inside the Amplify doors.
 Generally, there is a lot going on; often times several classes are occurring, the music is bumping, and of course there's that whole sweating and grunting and dropping weights thing.
 So, let's get you pointed in the right direction.

-2.)
-Blood Flow Foam roll with a purpose.
+Foam roll with a purpose.
 Rolling out increases circulation, breaks down soft tissue adhesion, and provides myofascial release.
 If you haven't been shown how yet, grab a coach!
 A good start is to hit back and lats, quads and hammies, and calves/achilles.
 You can also warm up with simple PVC pipe movements or our crossover symmetry bands.
 Those are the elastic bands over in the corner, hanging from the wall.
 We have diagram details of exercises to do as movement prep there.
-We even have mobility posters on the wall.
 Still feeling lost?
 Don't be stubborn-- ask for directions!

-3.)
-Socialize Connect with our community.
+Connect with our community.
 You won't be disappointed.
 Drop any stress of the day and build your social health while developing your physical well-being.
 Not a social butterfly?
 No problem.
 Buddy up with just one or two other newbies you recognize.
-There is power in numbers, after all, and sharing accountability with another newcomer can set a grid of consistency on your fitness journey.
+There is power in numbers, after all, and sharing accountability with another newcomer can set a grid of consistency for your fitness journey.

 VETERANS: As experienced athletes, your internal GPS is now preset-- you have specific places you like to go upon arriving at Amplify.
 Your meridian, if you will.
 This is fine.
 Here are some reminders in case you've found yourself zoning out or losing sight of your surroundings.

-2.)
-Movement Prep Are you guilty of camping out on a foam roller?
+Are you guilty of camping out on a foam roller?
 Don't just sit and take in the scenery-- get yourself moving so you're not cold or stiff heading into the first portion of class.
 This might also be a good time to get extra weakness work in.
 Mobility/PVC drills?
 Kipping?
 Handstands?
-Even an easy barbell lift to activate the CNS might be worth your while.
+Activating the CNS might be worth your while.
 It's your gym.
 Put it to use.